 The first time and every time our children told us they had to go potty we couldn’t praise them enough.
 If they actually went to the toilet and went potty and kept their underwear dry, they also got a reward.
 In the beginning, both children sometimes thought it was a game and would say they had to go potty just to get the praise, but then didn’t actually do anything in the toilet.
 That’s okay, we still kept praising, but we didn’t give out any rewards unless there was potty in the toilet.
 I think the rewards we gave out were a new little book, or a new little toy, or sometimes a couple of chocolate chips.

 Keep at it

-Don’t give up.
-Pretty much the key is to be patient, consistent, loving and understanding.
+Don’t give up on our potty training secrets!
+Pretty much the key is to be patient, consistent, loving, and understanding.
 Remember, these little ones have spent their entire 2 years of life in diapers and that’s all they know at this point.
-It can be a confusing, difficult time to get them out of diapers, but they are also smart and they can do it with some loving re-enforcement from their parents.
-Good luck!
+It can be a confusing, difficult time to get them out of diapers, but they are also smart, and they can do it with some loving re-enforcement from their parents.
+Good luck with these potty training secrets!
 Comment below with questions or your own tips. 😀

 Ex-Division I basketball player who has always loved eating food, but has not always loved cooking it.
 After the birth of her daughters, she now loves cooking new meals and recipes for her family to try and enjoy.
 She loves to stay active, work on DIY projects, spend time with family, and all things photography.
 More by Tammy ➜